PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

   .. versionadded:: 1.8.0

+  .. versionchanged:: 1.8.1
+    Optional ``step`` parameter added.

-  Decrement counter by one, will issue an error if the metric is not declared or not a ``counter`` Return the new value
+  Decrement counter by one (or more, see the ``step`` parameter), will issue an error if the metric is not declared or not a ``counter``
+  Return the new value

   :param str name: The name of the metric
+  :param int step: By how much the counter should be decremented, default to 1.

 .. function:: getMetric(name) -> double